Instant Replay Game: Legacy

 Instant replay in the NFL was still relatively new; it had only been first implemented in 1986.
 The way that instant replay was applied at the end of the game was controversial.
 Quirk, the official that threw the flag for illegal forward pass, was positioned on the line of scrimmage on the other side of the field, but arguably had the best view of the play.
 At the time, the rule for an illegal forward pass dictated that the ball had to cross the line of scrimmage before it was thrown to be a penalty, regardless of the location of the person throwing the ball.
 Quirk judged from his position that the ball had passed the line of scrimmage before Majkowski had thrown the ball.
 When the play went to replay review, replay official Bill Parkinson only had a few camera angles available to review.
 The best view was from approximately the 20-yard line, but even that one was fuzzy and unclear.
 Art McNally, the NFL's director of officials, made no official statement on the play or the replay process after the game.
 However, according to Quirk, McNally noted on multiple occasions in private that Parkinson lacked the indisputable visual evidence required to overturn the call on the field.
 The NFL abandoned the instant replay process in 1991 until a new system was put in place in 1999.
 The rule for an illegal forward pass was also changed to make it easier to make a determination, now stating that the player throwing the ball had to be fully past the line of scrimmage for the pass to be considered illegal.

 The Bears did not agree with the call, with many players and coaches commenting on it for years to come, and others never acknowledging the loss.
 For 10 years, the Bears media guide put an asterisk next to the result of the game, noting their belief the call was incorrect.
 This gave the game its other name: the Asterisk Game.
 When asked about the game in 2014, the Bears head coach during the game, Mike Ditka, noted his belief that the call went the way it did because the game was in Green Bay, and that it would have gone the other way if the game had been played in Chicago.
 However, that same year, Bears middle linebacker Mike Singletary noted his acceptance of the result of the game, saying "In all honesty, they deserved to win the game.
 The fact that the call was overturned in the end I thought it was fitting."
+In 2020, the game was identified by the Milwaukee Journal Sentinel as one of the greatest moments in Wisconsin sports history.